DCollinsOwuor/website/content/project/pandemic flu/index.md

 external_link: ""

 image:
-  caption: Flu A(H1N1)pdm09 population dynamics, Kenya
+  caption: A decade of changes in flu A(H1N1)pdm09 virus populations in Kenya.
   focal_point: Smart

 links: